mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 So Seppō says, “How about you?
 How can you say?”

 Gensha Zen Master says, “It completely disintegrates.”
-In other words, ... *[there is some discussion about the correct word]* ... *slivers*, *fragments*. [...]
+In other words, ... *[there is some discussion about the correct word]* ... slivers, fragments. [...]
 Myriad, myriad pieces; [...] completely tiny, tiny broken pieces.

 And then Dōgen Zenji tries to explain it, commenting on this story.
 And finally, in the last part of explanation, he says:

 > What then is the shape of the broken pieces?

-He says it is:
+... he says it is:

 > “Eternally deep water and the moon in the sky.”